Close Menu

 SSA’S DEFINITION OF MULTIPLE SCLEROSIS

 You can win benefits from the Social Security Administration if you have severe symptoms from Multiple Sclerosis that keeps you from working for at least 12 months or more.
 First, of course you will need to start the application process.
-You do that by applying for Social Security Disability benefits and Supplemental Security Income benefits on SSA’s website.
+You do that by filing for Social Security benefits and Supplemental Security Income benefits on SSA’s website.

 Second, you will then need to submit your medical records to the SSA.
 The SSA will read your medical records to see if your M.S. symptoms meets their rules.
-Multiple Sclerosis is found under neurological listing 11.09.
+Multiple Sclerosis is found under listing 11.09.
 Listing 11.09 states the following:

-11.09 MULTIPLE SCLEROSIS, characterized by A or B:
+11.09 MULTIPLE SCLEROSIS with A or B:

 A. Disorganization of motor function in two extremities, resulting in an extreme limits in the ability to stand up from a seated position, balance while standing or walking, or use the upper extremities.